medalichakhari/insecure-ecommerce/UBUNTU_NGINX_SETUP.md

 # Ubuntu Nginx Setup Guide for E-commerce Application

-This guide will help you configure Nginx directly on your Ubuntu machine to serve the e-commerce application with proper SSL, security headers, and performance optimizations.
+This guide will help you configure Nginx directly on your Ubuntu machine to serve the e-commerce application with proper SSL using **mkcert**, security headers, and performance optimizations.

+> **Note**: This guide uses mkcert for SSL certificates, which creates locally-trusted development certificates that work seamlessly with browsers without security warnings.
+Perfect for development and local testing environments.

 ## Table of Contents